Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

 :::

-Simulator Tools effects only apply to editor instances and to [debug builds](#debug-builds), as such it matches really well with [clone-based workflow via ParrelSync](testing_locally.md#parrelsync).
+Simulator Tools effects only apply to editor instances and to [debug builds](#debug-builds), as such it matches well with [clone-based workflow via ParrelSync](testing_locally.md#parrelsync).

 Other tools should be used when testing release builds locally.